Dhairya1007/DocuBot/README.md

    - Run the command: `python3 app.py`

 ### Frontend Setup
-Note: In fact, the entire UI component on this project was created by ChatGPT!
+_Note: The entire UI component on this project was created by ChatGPT!_

 1. **Install Dependencies:**
    - Navigate to the `chatbot-frontend` directory.